 In furtherance of its mission to promote rational decisionmaking, Policy Integrity has filed amicus curiae briefs addressing agency analysis of costs and benefits in many recent cases.
-See, e.g., Br. for Inst. for Policy Integrity as Amicus Curiae, California v.
+Courts have agreed in a number of those cases that the agency analyses-and, in turn, the rules issued in reliance on those analyses-were arbitrary and capricious.
+See, e.g., California v.
 U.S. Bureau of Land Mgmt., 277 F. Supp.
-3d 1106 (N.D.
+3d 1106, 1123 (N.D.
 Cal.
-2017) (No. 17-cv-3804) (Laporte, M.J.) (arguing that agency's failure to consider forgone benefits that would result from a delay in implementation of methane standards was arbitrary); Br. for Inst. for Policy Integrity as Amicus Curiae in Support of Plaintiffs' Motion for Summary Judgment, California v.
+2017) (holding failure to consider forgone benefits arbitrary); California v.
 U.S. Dep't of the Interior, 381 F. Supp.
-3d 1153 (N.D.
+3d 1153, 1170 (N.D.
 Cal.
-2019) (No. 17-cv-5948) (Armstrong, J.) (arguing that repeal of procedural reforms for mineral valuation was unreasonable due to agency's inaccurate assessment of repeal's economic impact).
-In those cases, courts have agreed that the agency analyses-and, in turn, the rules issued in reliance on those analyses-were arbitrary and capricious.
-California v.
-BLM, 277 F. Supp.
-3d at 1123 (holding failure
+2019) (finding rule repeal arbitrary due in part to agency's flawed economic impact assessment).